Carly Raizon

 Working on problems worth solving?

-I'm interested in teams tackling meaningful AI challenges in complex domains, and who want a designer who thinks beyond the screen.
+I'm interested in teams building meaningful products at the intersection of healthcare and human experience, and who want a designer who thinks beyond the screen.

 carlyraizon@gmail.com